-All my lacquer is supplied in 400ml aerosols, which have adjustable elliptical nozzles allowing a vertical or horizontal fan.
+All my lacquer is supplied in 400ml aerosols, which generally have adjustable elliptical nozzles allowing a vertical or horizontal fan.
+An alternative round nozzle which is better for sunbursts is available on request.

 It is illegal in the UK for anyone under the age of 16 to attempt to purchase aerosol paints.
 By ordering lacquer aerosols, you confirm that you are over 16 years of age.